Drug information provided by: Merative, Micromedex®

 Do not have any live vaccines (immunizations) while you or your child are being treated with adalimumab.
 Your child's vaccines need to be current before using adalimumab.
 Be sure to ask your child's doctor if you have any questions about this.

 Serious skin reactions can occur during treatment with this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while using this medicine.
+Check with your doctor right away if you or your child has blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.